ULB-Metronu/georges-core/docs/installation.rst

 Installation
 ************

-The installation process to get Georges-core up and running is relatively simple: the whole library is ready to be installed with `pip` and with `conda`.
+The installation process to get Georges-core up and running is relatively simple: the whole library is ready to be installed with `poetry`.

 The Georges-core' git repository is hosted on `Github <https://github.com/ULB-Metronu/georges-core/>`_.